devfnajib/content_encryption/README.md

 1. *Windows*:
      In command line (CMD) window, run
-     `flask run --port <port>`
+     `Python start.py --port <port>`

-2. Once the Flask server is running, you can use client.py to send a request.
-Please make sure that the port specified in **client.py** is the same where app is running.

-3. You can also use Postman or other ways to send an HTTP requests to the server.
+2. You can also use Postman or other ways to send an HTTP requests to the server.